thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

      b.list.data = 42 // error, can't change immutable data.

-   As part of mutable data, it is worth pointing out that mutable "global variables" in swift are not truly global, they are local to the current actor (somewhat similar to "thread local storage", or perhaps to "an ivar on the actor").
+   As part of mutable data, it is worth pointing out that mutable "global variables" in Codira are not truly global, they are local to the current actor (somewhat similar to "thread local storage", or perhaps to "an ivar on the actor").
 Immutable global variables (like lookup tables) are simple immutable data just like today.
 Global variables with "static constructors /